pytchlang/pytch-tutorials/chase/tutorial.md

 To make some code that repeats I can use the Python ``while`` command.
-A ``while`` loop has something it checks each time, and it will repeat it's code as long as that thing is true.
+A ``while`` loop has something it checks each time, and it will repeat its code as long as that thing is true.
 Normally you put something that could be different each time it's checked (for example, something that checks the ``x`` position of a Sprite) but if you want the code to repeat forever you can just write ``True`` there and it will always be true!

 Notice the ``:`` at the end of the line.
-Like classes and script definitions, this loop will have more commends inside it (which will be the stuff to be repeated over and over).
+Like classes and script definitions, this loop will have more commands inside it (which will be the stuff to be repeated over and over).

 {{< commit add-infinite-loop >}}